 Shaw: Not long at all.

 Shaw: Yeah.
 I actually have it down now where I don't even touch the handle.
-Most people would try to hold onto the handle back-reeling and I literally just put my finger down on the bail head and let it spin backwards and pick it back up.
-It's pretty simple to do and any two-year-old can do it with about 20 years experience.
+Most people would try to hold onto the handle back-reeling.
+I put my finger down on the bail head, let it spin backward, and pick it back up.
+It's pretty simple; any two-year-old can do it with about 20 years of experience.

 Keri: Some members would like some tips on boat control and positioning.
-It's a kind of hard question, but any advice would be great.
+It's a tricky question, but any advice would be great.

 Shaw: Sure.
-Keep it where you can cast, or pitch or flip or whatever you want to cast to.
+Keep it where you can cast, pitch or flip, or whatever you want to cast to.

 Keri: It's an open-ended question.

 Shaw: The bottom line is there is something to running the boat.
-The real key that I've seen and I think it's really unique and that I have a unique position, not only have I been the angler, and the angler, but I've also set back and done television commentary at the Classics.
-I did it for quite a few years and I did the On The Water color and to watch other anglers move down a bank and fish and pick out places to cast and I'm looking at a piece of structure and I'm going I know he's going to hit that because there will be a fish there.
+The real key that I've seen, and I think it's unique in that I have a unique position.
+Not only have I been the angler, but I've also set back and done television commentary at the Classics.
+I did it for quite a few years, and I did the On The Water color.
+And to watch other anglers move down a bank and fish and pick out places to cast, and I'm looking at a piece of structure, and I'm going, I know he's going to hit that because there will be a fish there.
 He doesn't even make a cast at it.
 The angler goes by and doesn't even make a cast.

 What's he thinking?
 What's in his mind that tells him not to cast there?
-Boat positioning is some of it, but choosing the right thing to cast at, knowing where your primary opportunity to catch one is going to be.
+Boat positioning is some of it, but choosing the right thing to cast at and knowing where your primary opportunity to catch one will be.
 These little cuts in the bank here.
-If they're not there they might be right in the middle of the thickest stuff.
+If they're not there, they might be right in the middle of the thickest stuff.
 So there's my stuff in the thickest stuff.
-So trying to figure out where they are and positioning and that type of thing is real important, where boat control and positioning is just kind of keep it slow and easy.
+So trying to figure out where they are and positioning and that type of thing is essential.
+Where boat control and positioning is just keeping it slow and easy.

-If you have an opportunity go into the wind rather than with the wind.
-With the wind pushes you, like if you catch one, it pushes you on top of the fish.
-Into the wind you let your foot off the trolling motor and you drift backwards away from what you just caught and you're much more likely to pull back up there and catch another fish.
+Suppose you can go into the wind rather than with the wind.
+The wind pushes you like if you catch one, it pushes you on top of the fish.
+Into the wind, you let your foot off the trolling motor, and you drift backward away from what you just caught, and you're much more likely to pull back up there and catch another fish.

-Any time you can go into the wind with the exception of when it's really brutal, then you obviously can't, that's always a plus and then just keeping it slow and easy and whatever presentation you're using.
-If you're casting, making sure that you're not having the stress on your cast, that you're within your range so you can be accurate.
-If it's crystal clear water maybe it's how far away you can cast.
-Crystal clear means that the farther away you cast you can have a little bit more success.
+Any time you can go into the wind, with the exception of when it's really brutal, then you obviously can't, that's always a plus.
+Then keep it slow and easy with whatever presentation you're using.
+If you're casting, make sure that you're not having the stress on your cast and that you're within your range so you can be accurate.
+If it's crystal clear water, maybe it's how far away you can cast.
+Crystal clear means that the farther away you cast, you can have a little bit more success.

 It's all just a little relative.
-It's kind of like a little chess game.
-You put this piece here and that piece there, or a puzzle I guess is a better word for it, a puzzle, until it all fits together to make the right combination and then you're good to go.
+It's like a little chess game.
+You put this piece here and that piece there like a puzzle until it all fits together to make the right combination, and then you're good to go.

-Keri: Every time we do one of these there's always somebody that asks, how do you eliminate water?
+Keri: Every time we do one of these, somebody always asks, how do you eliminate water?